gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 how do I get the Nucleo car driving and avoiding obstacles using low level hardware control in real-time?

 ### sub-questions

+below I present and answer the sub-question. there is a POC for each component in my git repo, each POC is a stand alone test how a specific component works. the reason for making a POC for each component was to get to know how that component works without interference of other components, which reduces complexity. the result was to understand the component and get it working, which was a success because each POC works on its own.

 #### what parts does the car have?